sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 ```
 The picture below shows the original and the cropped images.
 ![](report_images/cropping.png)
 2. Normalization: We apply per-channel normalization by subtracting the mean and dividing by standard deviation of each channel.
-This will make most pixel values in the range of 0 and 1, addressing the problem of large input values we saw in case of baseline.
+This will make most pixel values in the range of -1.0 to 1.0, addressing the problem of large input values we saw in case of baseline.
 ```
 def normalize_image(img):
     means = np.mean(img, axis=(0, 1))